- MA Professional Practice in Higher Education; PG Dip Professional Practice in Higher Education; PG Cert Professional Practice in Higher Education.

 Sessions are designed to promote the sharing of ideas, expertise and experiences within a professional community of practice, so we will encourage participation and contributions from everyone.
 One module ("Teaching and Learning in Higher Education", for new teachers) includes some teaching observation sessions, and some modules provide opportunities for peer mentoring.
 Project and Dissertation modules will be largely delivered by individual supervision, and E-learning modules will be held in ICT training rooms.

 The teaching sessions for some modules will be delivered within a few weeks, some over a period of several months, and some throughout the academic year.
 Further information about the organisation, dates, times, and location of the teaching sessions for each module can be found in the Programme Calendar, available from email@example.com.

 Network and share knowledge

-You’ll have opportunities to network and share knowledge and experience within a community of practice focussed on understanding and enhancing higher education.
+You’ll have opportunities to network, and share knowledge and experience within a community of practice, focused on understanding and enhancing higher education.

 Professional development lectures and seminars